-Life insurance is a way of ensuring that there will be some money - usually a lump sum - to pay for things like your funeral expenses, loans, mortgage, inheritance tax and the cost of living for those left behind.
+Life insurance cover is a way of ensuring that there will be some money - usually a lump sum - to pay for things like your funeral expenses, loans, interest-only mortgage, repayment mortgage, inheritance tax and the cost of living for those left behind.

 The financial protection that you need will be relevant to your personal circumstances and prioritising what financial affairs you would like to cover in the event of your death will help you to tailor how much cover you choose.
 For example, you may wish to prioritise your debts and the loss of your income to your household over things like money to pay for your children to go to university.

 It is worth considering how long you will pay your life insurance premiums and looking ahead to check that you will be able to continue to pay for your life insurance if your income changes.
 A career break to raise children or a change to your working pattern could alter your income and in turn your affordability.